dotnet/docs-maui/docs/user-interface/visual-states.md

 ## Visual state triggers

-Visual states support state triggers, which are a specialized group of triggers that define the conditions under which a `VisualState` should be applied.
+Visual states support state triggers, which are a specialized group of triggers that define the conditions under which a <xref:Microsoft.Maui.Controls.VisualState> should be applied.

-State triggers are added to the `StateTriggers` collection of a `VisualState`.
+State triggers are added to the <xref:Microsoft.Maui.Controls.VisualElement.StateTriggers> collection of a <xref:Microsoft.Maui.Controls.VisualState>.
 This collection can contain a single state trigger, or multiple state triggers.
-A `VisualState` will be applied when any state triggers in the collection are active.
+A <xref:Microsoft.Maui.Controls.VisualState> will be applied when any state triggers in the collection are active.

-When using state triggers to control visual states, .NET MAUI uses the following precedence rules to determine which trigger (and corresponding `VisualState`) will be active:
+When using state triggers to control visual states, .NET MAUI uses the following precedence rules to determine which trigger (and corresponding <xref:Microsoft.Maui.Controls.VisualState>) will be active:

-1. Any trigger that derives from `StateTriggerBase`.
+1. Any trigger that derives from <xref:Microsoft.Maui.Controls.StateTriggerBase>.
-1. An `AdaptiveTrigger` activated due to the `MinWindowWidth` condition being met.
+1. An <xref:Microsoft.Maui.Controls.AdaptiveTrigger> activated due to the <xref:Microsoft.Maui.Controls.AdaptiveTrigger.MinWindowWidth> condition being met.
-1. An `AdaptiveTrigger` activated due to the `MinWindowHeight` condition being met.
+1. An <xref:Microsoft.Maui.Controls.AdaptiveTrigger> activated due to the <xref:Microsoft.Maui.Controls.AdaptiveTrigger.MinWindowHeight> condition being met.

 If multiple triggers are simultaneously active (for example, two custom triggers) then the first trigger declared in the markup takes precedence.